YASH-MOHARIR/Guessmetry/README.md

 - The blue countdown timer shows how much time you have left
 - A character counter shows your input length (max 100 characters)
 - If time runs out, your current guess (or empty answer) is automatically submitted
-- Once submitted, the input and button are disabled
+- Once submitted, the input and button are disabled and show "Submitted!"

 **Phase 3 - Results Phase (10 seconds):**
 - See the correct answer revealed prominently with "The answer was:" label